Tanuj1718/Backend/readme.md

 > install bcrypt to hash passwords.
 Used to encrypt and decrypt passwords

 > install jsonwebtoken which is based on cryptography.
 Used to generate access token and refresh token

+> install multer, we take file from user and keep it in our local storage

+> install cloudinary for uploading file, it is a service which takes file from local storage and upload it in cloudinary

+> made a middleware using multer

+> HTTP (Hyper Text Transfer Protocol):